 - 2. Trim the pork of any excess fat and rip off the silvery membrane if it’s still attached.
 (Just grab one end of the membrane with your fingertips—it can be slippery, so you may want to grip it through a paper towel—and rip.
 If the membrane won’t budge, start at the end you’re grasping and slip the blade of a sharp knife between the membrane and the meat.
 Angle the blade so its edge is turned against the membrane at a 45° angle, and slide the blade along the length of the tenderloin.)

 - 4. Rub the pork generously with the rest of the spice mixture.
 Fold the tapered end of the pork back under the rest of the tenderloin a little bit, just to the point where the whole tenderloin is a uniform thickness.
-Snugly wrap the pork in strips of bacon, overlapping the pieces and tucking the ends underneath the tenderloin to hold them in place.
-If necessary, secure the bacon with toothpicks.
+Wrap the pork in strips of bacon, overlapping the pieces and making certain they fit snugly around the pork and tightly tucking the ends underneath the tenderloin to hold them in place.
+Secure the ends of the bacon strips in place with toothpicks.

 - 5. Heat the oil in a roasting pan or a large ovenproof skillet over medium-high heat.
 Sear the pork until it’s brown on all sides, about 8 minutes total.
 Transfer the pan to the oven and roast the tenderloin until the core temperature registers 145°F (63°C) for medium, about 10 to 15 minutes, or 155°F (68°C) for medium-well, 20 to 30 minutes.
 (The pork will continue to rise in temperature after it comes out of the oven.)